Chart Color Schemes

 Health performance in Picton - Tahmoor - Buxton is lower than average with common health conditions somewhat prevalent across the board, though to a slightly higher degree among older age cohorts

-Picton-Tahmoor-Buxton faces significant health challenges with common health conditions somewhat prevalent across all age groups, but slightly higher among older cohorts.
+Picton-Tahmoor-Buxton faces significant health challenges with common health conditions prevalent across various age groups, particularly among older cohorts.

-Approximately 53% of the total population (~12,077 people) has private health cover.
+Approximately 53% of the total population (~12,077 people) have private health cover.
 The most common medical conditions are arthritis and mental health issues, affecting 9.2% and 8.9% of residents respectively.
-66.4% of residents report being completely clear of medical ailments, compared to 68.7% across Greater Sydney.
-The area has 16.5% of residents aged 65 and over (3,725 people).
-Health outcomes among seniors require more attention than those in the broader population.
+About 66.4% of residents claim to be completely clear of medical ailments, compared to 68.7% in Greater Sydney.
+Around 16.5% of the population is aged 65 or over (3,725 people), with health outcomes among seniors requiring more attention than those of younger residents.

 Frequently Asked Questions - Health